 A Connecticut (CT) quitclaim deed provides a fast and easy way to transfer ownership and interest in a property to another party.
 With a quitclaim deed in Connecticut, the seller (grantor) does not provide any guarantee that they own the property or that the title is clear when transferring it to the buyer (grantee).

-Sometimes people in Connecticut will by mistake call this deed a “quit claims deed,” “quit claim deed” or “quick claim deed.”
+Sometimes people will by mistake call a quitclaim deed a “quit claims deed,” “quit claim deed” or “quick claim deed.”
 These are all the same type of deed, which is different from a warranty deed.
 A warranty deed provides room for a title search and ownership guarantee if the grantee needs this type of guarantee.

 Download a Connecticut Quitclaim Deed

 - Recording: After signing a quitclaim deed in Connecticut, you must file it with the town clerk’s office in the town where the property is located.